Notable People

 Andy Cohen changed the mechanics of television fame.

-He helped create an environment in which stars are not only made by appearing on a show.
-They are made by how they circulate afterward, how they fight in reunions, how they tell on themselves in live interviews, how they stay available for reaction.
+He helped create an environment in which stars are made by appearing on a show and by how they circulate afterward: reunions, live interviews, radio conversations, social clips, and reaction loops.
 That format now feels normal, which is one sign of how deeply it won.